RachaelDavou/Crypto-Currency-Chatbot/README.md

-# Crypto & Currency Chatbot - API Integration
+# Crypto & Currency Chatbot with API Integration

 A chatbot that pulls real-time cryptocurrency prices and currency exchange rates using OpenAI function calling.
 Built with Streamlit for an interactive web interface.